Simdea/gmlrva/CONTRIBUTING.md

 ## Pull Request Guidelines

-Before you submit a pull request from your forked repo, check that it meets these guidelines:
+Before you submit a pull request from your forked repo, please check that it meets the following guidelines:
 1. Create a feature branch
 2. When the feature is done, please run (`./gradlew check`) to ensure the code respects our style guidelines.
-3. If the pull request adds functionality, edit the sample app to demonstrates the new functionality.
+3. If the pull request adds functionality, edit the sample app to demonstrate the new functionality.
-4. If the pull request fixes a bug, create a new [issue](https://github.com/simdea/gmlrva/issues/new) with an explanation including what the bug was, and how to reproduce, then reference the issue in PR description.
+4. If the pull request fixes a bug, create a new [issue](https://github.com/simdea/gmlrva/issues/new) with an explanation including what the bug was and how to reproduce it, then reference the issue in PR description.
 5. Create PR when you're done.

 ## DO and DON'Ts